 After docking in Ostend, you'll embark a motorcoach for a short ride to picturesque Bruges, one of Europe's best-preserved medieval cities and a UNESCO World Heritage Site.
 Then, experience Bruges on a walking tour with ancient cobbles under your feet and fairy-tale turrets overhead.
 Stop inside the Church of Our Lady to study Madonna of Bruges — a small but remarkable marble sculpture by Michelangelo and one of his only works found outside of Italy.

 Lunch is back on board, and you’ll enjoy an afternoon at leisure with shuttle service into Bruges’ center for further exploration.
-Or you may journey on an optional tour to explore Ostend's World War II-era Atlantic Wall, constructed by the Nazis.
-Cultural Discovery: Later, attend a lecture that will contextualize your discoveries in Bruges today.
+Later, attend a lecture that will contextualize your discoveries in Bruges today.
 Dinner is on board tonight, with overnight sailing to Amsterdam.

 You’ll get a chance to explore the Dutch capital today on a morning sightseeing tour before lunch back on the Ocean Explorer.

 We've given you the afternoon at leisure to pursue your own interests in this city, with shuttle service from the ship into the city center.
-You may be interested in our optional Jewish Cultural Quarter Tour, which highlights the powerful history of World War II in Amsterdam.
-Or, perhaps you had the Concierge reserve advance tickets to the Anne Frank House or the Van Gogh Museum — but whatever your whim, Amsterdam is home to more than 1,200 bridges, 1,500 bars and cafés, 165 canals, and limitless charm, so there’s plenty to discover!
+Perhaps you’ve had the Concierge reserve advance tickets to the Anne Frank House or the Van Gogh Museum.
+Whatever your whim, Amsterdam is home to more than 1,200 bridges, 1,500 bars and cafés, 165 canals, and limitless charm, so there’s plenty to discover!

 Next, visit the recently renovated Rijksmuseum, home of Amsterdam’s premier art collection, including works by such Dutch masters as Rembrandt and Vermeer.

-Arrive in Delfzijl, the Netherlands, and see how an ocean liner is built in nearby Papenburg, Germany
+Arrive in Delfzijl, and visit a shipyard in Papenburg, Germany

-This morning's breakfast on board precedes another Cultural Discovery: A lecture that will offer insights into the unique experience that awaits today.
+This morning's breakfast on board precedes another lecture that will offer insights into the unique experience that awaits today.

-Enjoy breakfast and an early lunch on board as the ship arrives in Hamburg today.
-Then, set off on a coach and walking tour of the city known as Germany’s “Gateway to the World.”
+Enjoy breakfast and an early lunch on board as the ship cruises up the Elbe River and into Hamburg today.
+Upon arrival, set off on a coach and walking tour of the city known as Germany’s “Gateway to the World.”
 After the destruction of WWII, Hamburg was notable in moving Germany's economic livelihood forward, as its ports and location on the water have made it an indispensable hub for trade.
 It's also modern-day Germany's hub for media, publishing, and advertising.
 Your tour will include seeing the Elbphilharmonie, Town Hall, the UNESCO-listed Speicherstadt and Kontorhous districts, and more.
 You'll have leisure time in Hamburg to shop and explore before dinner on board.